Experimentally Motivated Order of Length Scales Affect Shot Noise: Introduction

 \section{Introduction}

 Quantum Hall effect is one of the oldest known phenomena that requires understanding of band topology and quantum mechanics \cite{PhysRevLett.48.1559, PhysRevLett.50.1395, RevModPhys.82.3045, RevModPhys.89.025005, RevModPhys.95.011002}.
 However, the bulk-boundary correspondence \cite{PhysRevB.43.11025} does not guarantee a comprehensive understanding of the edges for a given bulk topological order.
-Thus, we can separate our question of the quantum Hall effect into two different pieces : (1) the topological order of the bulk and (2) the details (for example the steady state) of the edge.
-There is more than one known mechanism that can make the picture of the edge fuzzy keeping the bulk-boundary correspondence intact.
+While the bulk is gapped, the edges are gapless which participate in both electrical and thermal transport carrying both charge and energy respectively.
+The edge modes can be either co-propagating or counter-propagating and can exhibit a distinct steady state.
+Thus, we can separate our question of the quantum Hall effect into two different pieces: (1) the topological order of the bulk and (2) the details (for example the steady state) of the edge.
+There is more than one known mechanism that can make the picture of the edge ``fuzzy" keeping the bulk-boundary correspondence intact.

 One of the phenomena that plagued the quantum Hall edge theory is the edge reconstruction.
-This is an umbrella term that includes the appearance of new counter-propagating modes \cite{Wang2013,PhysRevB.103.L121302, PhysRevLett.129.146801}, reordering of the edge modes \cite{PhysRevLett.119.186804}, emergence of an effective narrow strip of spin rotation \cite{PhysRevLett.128.186801}, and more.
+This is an ``umbrella-term" that includes the appearance of new counter-propagating modes \cite{Wang2013,PhysRevB.103.L121302, PhysRevLett.129.146801}, reordering of the edge modes \cite{PhysRevLett.119.186804}, emergence of an effective narrow strip of spin rotation \cite{PhysRevLett.128.186801}, and more.
 This was first discussed for the two dimensional electron gas (2DEG) by Chamon and Wen \cite{PhysRevB.49.8227} almost three decades ago.
 They explained how the sharpness of the confining potential can cause the appearance of new counter-propagating edge modes.
 Following this, there have been numerous efforts to understand the edge reconstruction for integer and fractional quantum Hall systems \cite{Khanna_2022}.
 More recently, we have learned that even integer quantum Hall edges can have a fractional edge reconstruction \cite{PhysRevB.103.L121302}.
 The general answer to the question of when and how edge reconstruction takes place is a non-universal one.
 This makes the study of edge reconstruction a difficult and detailed topic of interest for both the experimentalists and theorists.